HALFpipe/HALFpipe/README.rst

 An interactive QC html page is created, called ``index.html``.

-All verbosing of the pipeline is stored for each participant in the ``log`` folder
+All verbosing of the pipeline is stored for each participant in the ``log`` folder.

-A datasheet with demeaned covariates is stored as ``demeaned_covariates.csv``
+A datasheet with demeaned covariates is stored as ``demeaned_covariates.csv``.